mozilla/addons-server/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The change is covered by automated tests, or otherwise indicated why doing so is unnecessary/impossible.
 - [ ] Add before and after screenshots (Only for changes that impact the UI).
 - [ ] Add or update relevant [docs](../docs/) reflecting the changes made.
+- [ ] I have added any new files that are not required for production to the Docker build production stage remove list in the Dockerfile